achi0899/achinoam-lab-book/_posts/2026_06_30_photophysiology_post.md

 ## Materials and Methods

+The algae were collected from Sdot Yam. then, the photophysiological performance were mesured, using PAM fluorometry in light and dark treatments.

-Photophysiology data were analyzed in R using PAM fluorometry measurements from light and dark treatment groups.
-The raw data files were `light.csv` and `dark.csv`, and sample information was imported from `Photophysiology_metadata.csv`.
+Photophysiology data were analyzed in R. The raw data files were `light.csv` and `dark.csv`, and sample information was imported from `Photophysiology_metadata.csv`.

 The raw ETR columns were reshaped from wide to long format.
 ETR values equal to zero at PAR values above zero were treated as missing values because they indicate that the measurement had ended.
 Following the exercise script, only PAR values below 600 µmol photons m^-2 s^-1 were used for curve fitting.
 Samples `Light_3` and `Light_9` were removed because they did not show the expected curve shape in the example script.